clstoulouse/motu/README.md

 As a dissemination unit administrator, in CMEMS context, this section is not applicable.

 Public static files are used to customized Motu theme.
 When several Motu are installed, a central server eases the installation and the update by referencing static files only once on a unique machine.
-This is the case in the CMEMS contact, where each dissemination unit host a Motu server, and a central server hosts static files.
+This is the case in the CMEMS context, where each dissemination unit host a Motu server, and a central server hosts static files.
 If you runs only one install of Motu, you can install static files directly on Motu Apache tomcat server.

-#### <a name="IntallPublicFilesOnCentralServer">On a central server</a>
+#### <a name="InstallPublicFilesOnCentralServer">On a central server</a>
 Extract this archive on a server.
 ```
 tar xvzf motu-web-static-files-X.Y.Z-classifier-$timestamp-$target.tar.gz